 We try to make gardens that look like they have seeded themselves and always been.

-I also like to be involved in the aftercare; in order to make changes and add more layers over time.
+Thus love to be involved in the ongoing care; to edit and add more layers over time.

 I tend to suggest meadows and gravel gardens over traditional flowerbeds, because they require less aftercare and have a higher density of flowers, wildlife and drama.